ActiveMargins/DCouttsWeb/content/post/2021-02-28-R_Geoscience/index.md

 - forams – Planktic foraminifera counts in surface sediments in the Atlantic Ocean fractures – A 512 × 512 pixel image of a fracture network.

-[strap](https://cran.r-project.org/web/packages/strap/index.html) – a package for building, analyzing, and visualizing phylogenic trees of taxa.
+[strap](https://cran.r-project.org/web/packages/strap/index.html) – A package for building, analyzing, and visualizing phylogenic trees of taxa.
 It includes family trees of lungfish (dipnoans), trilobites (Asaphidae), and a structured version of regional stages for the Ordovician in Britain.

+[ggtern](https://cran.r-project.org/web/packages/ggtern/index.html) - A package that extends ggplot2 to create ternary plots.
+This package includes:
+ - Feldspar - feldspar composition data
+ - Fragments - sand composition data related to morphometric information of drainages in the Coweeta Basin, North Carolina
+ - SkyeLava - AFM compositions of 23 aphyric Skye lavas

 ### Non-geoscience related
 For non-geoscience-related datasets there three main packages that contain classic datasets.
 An advantage of using these is that are you can easily find multiple solutions to a single dataset and see how people approached and dissected these problems.
 The main packages composed of datasets are: